Telco complaints are too damn high, government says

 The first part, consultation on which began today, covers redress and complaints handling.

 One of the proposals outlined in the paper released by the government is the establishment of an External Dispute Resolution (EDR) body — which could replace the TIO — that would handle complaints “once it is satisfied that the matter was unable to be adequately addressed by the service provider’s complaint-handling processes, and has gone through the provider’s required internal escalation processes”.
+The body would deal with “complex” complaints.

 The paper states that by the time a complaint is escalated to the TIO, consumers have “already spent some time trying to resolve the matter directly with their provider and may experience further frustration with the time taken to reach an outcome through the TIO’s complaint handling process.”